nvda-art/ART-benchmark/report/report.md

 ### 7.2 Key Decision Factors

-1. **Performance Priority Alignment**: Pyro4's exceptional simple call performance (13.49 ms) aligns with ART's highest priority requirement - minimal latency for core operations.
+1. **Performance Priority Alignment**: Pyro4's exceptional simple call performance (258.41 μs) aligns with ART's highest priority requirement - minimal latency for core operations.
 This is particularly important for screen reader responsiveness.

 2. **Balanced Performance Profile**: While not winning in all categories, Pyro4 demonstrated competitive performance across the test suite, offering a good balance of strength in simple calls without significant weaknesses in other areas.